 “No nation is ever taller than when on its knees.
 I submit that we can best honor America by rededicating ourselves to God and the American dream.”

-“The Bible tells us the God has a standard for men and nations and that His standard must be met.
+“The Bible tells us that God has a standard for men and nations and that His standard must be met.
 It is right and proper to honor our country, to rejoice in her liberties and to sing her praise.
 But this can be abused when we make it a substitute for God.
 We honor America but we do not worship her.”

 “I say to you today, pursue the vision, reach toward the goal, fulfill the American dream.
 And as you move to do it, ‘Never give in!
 Never give in!
 Never!
 Never!
 Never!
-Never!”
+Never!'”

 “The men who signed the Declaration of Independence were moved by a magnificent dream.
 This dream was rooted in a book called the Bible.
 It proclaimed freedoms which most of the world thought impossible of fulfillment.”